 Might the craft, or crafts, witnessed in March 1997 have been cosmic travelers using such a portal?
 Might they be the same “star brothers” who have been visiting our planet seemingly for hundreds, even thousands of years?
 And why on that evening only, did they become so blatantly public for all to see?
 Did they achieve their mission?
 And are they mere visitors?
 Or might they have more of a connection to humanity than we think?

-The video below features a documentary looking at the Phoenix Lights incident.
+Check out the videos below. the first is our mini-documentary examining the Phoenix Lights, while the second is a documentary looking at the Phoenix Lights incident in more detail.
 A case that will ponder many people’s minds for years to come, no doubt.
 And very likely, one of the most important encounters in humanity’s history.

 We do not aim to prove nor disprove any of the theories, cases, or reports.
 You should read this article with an open mind and come to a conclusion yourself.
 Our motto always is, "you make up your own mind".
 Read more about how we fact-check content here.

 Copyright & Republishing Policy

 The entire article and the contents within are published by, wholly-owned and copyright of UFO Insight.
 The author does not own the rights to this content.